mmsaki/mmsaki/README.md

 - Completed Gas Optimization
 - Graduated 2U/edX Fintech Bootcamp at the University of Minnesota
 - Recently completed ZK-Proofs program by Encode club offered by Laurence Kirk for Extropyio
-- Graduated Fintech Program at the University of Minnesota
 - Completed Solidity program from Encode Club
-- Selected Finalist at Encode Club Solana Hackathon
+- Finalist at Encode Club Solana Hackathon 2023
 - 2nd Award receipient from Forex Category Aave Grants DAO at ETHOnline 2022